 The industrial machinery hall Studstrup was investigated in the Elsam project.
-Read more about this research in two conference papers from 1998 and 1999, by Claus Lynge Christensen and Hans Torben Foged.
+Read more about this research in a conference paper from 1998 and another from 1999, by Claus Lynge Christensen and Hans Torben Foged.

 The A-weighted Sound Pressure level was measured and modelled in ODEON in Studstrup turbine hall in 12 receiver points.

-The radiated sound power from the turbines have been measured using intensity measuring techniques as described in [XXlink].
+The radiated sound power from the turbines have been measured using intensity measuring techniques.
 The sound from each turbine has been modelled using 17 surface sources and two point sources.

 With a roughly modelled geometry and estimated surface materials the comparison between measured and modelled SPL(A) showed an accuracy in prediction within 1 dB(A).